 The leaf blades are 4 to 15 mm wide and fairly long - 15 to 64 cm long (6 to 25 inches).
 There are 4 to 8 per stem.
 Upper blades are longer than the inflorescence and usually rise above it before arching over.
 Blades have a central channel and two parallel lesser channels creating a "M" shape in cross-section.

-The inflorescence at the top of the stem has multiple spikes, 4 to 40 cm (to 15 inches)in total length.
+The inflorescence at the top of the stem with multiple spikes is 4 to 40 cm (to 15 inches) in total length.
 There are 2 to 5 lateral spikes on the lower section of the inflorescence that are pistillate.
 These are stalked with the lower 2 spikes separated by a short gap.
 The upper pistillate spikes are ascending, ovoid to cylindric in shape and densely crowded and densely flowered with 8 to 80 flowers.
 Each pistillate spike can be 1.5 to 6.5 cm long, and thick - 1.3 to 3 cm wide.
 The terminal spike is a single stalked staminate spike (although 2 may occur).
 The staminate spike is very thin, only 1 to 5 mm wide and is 1.5 to 8.5 cm long.
 Once flowering occurs, it turns brown and withers quickly.
 Each pistillate spike has perigynia that are elongated ovoid in shape, ascending and densely packed on the spike.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).
-The bracts that form at the base of the lower spikes are leaf-like and long - 13 to 55 cm long, slighty longer than the length of the inflorescence.
+The bracts that form at the base of the lower spikes are leaf-like and long - 13 to 55 cm long, slightly longer than the length of the inflorescence.
 These have sheaths.

 Seed: Mature fruit is a brown elongated achene, (basically 3-angled) with flat to concave faces and a persistent style.
 The angles of the achene are smoothly thickened, not pointed or knobbed.
 Each is about 3.0 to 4 mm long by 1.7 to 2.6 mm wide.
 Florets are wind pollinated.
+Carex achenes usually require 60 days of cold stratification for germination - or sown outside in the Fall.

 Habitat: Hop Sedge grows from a base of short rhizomes, in wet to wet-mesic conditions such as in marshes, alder thickets, wet and open thickets, sedge meadows, fens, and particularly alluvial soils.
 Plants prefer full sun but will grow in partial sun to shade.
 It usually does not form colonies.